The Latest: Slack becomes latest tech company to go public

 Shares of work messaging platform Slack have begun trading on the New York Stock Exchange under the ticker “WORK.”

-The San Francisco company’s shares opened trading at $38.50 and rose 4.4% in midday trading.
+The San Francisco company’s shares opened trading at $38.25 and quickly jumped 9 percent to $42 in midday trading.

 Slack aims to replace traditional work communication like email with its own messaging platform.
 Users start “channels,” or a group chat with a specific topic, rather than starting an email string about a subject.